contaware/git-docs-notes/README.md

 Tags do reference specific commits.
 There are annotated tags which store more information, and lightweight tags meant as private local bookmarks.

-- List all:
+- List:

   ```
-  git tag
+  git tag -l ["<globpatterns>"]
   ```

+  - If `<globpatterns>` are given, only the tags that match a pattern are listed.
-  - The `-n` option shows the annotation message if available, otherwise the commit message.
+  - The `-n` option shows the annotation message for the annotated tags, and the commit message for the lightweight tags.

 - Show: